Hypercalcaemia: Outdoor animals

-In certain outdoor environments, animals such as horses, pigs, cattle, and sheep experience hypercalcemia commonly.
-In southern Brazil and Mattewara India, approximately 17 per cent of sheep are affected, with 60 per cent of these cases being fatal.
+In certain outdoor environments, animals such as horses, pigs, cattle, and sheep experience hypercalcaemia commonly.
+In southern Brazil and Mattewara India, approximately 17% of sheep are affected, with 60% of these cases being fatal.
 Many cases are also documented in Argentina, Papua New Guinea, Jamaica, Hawaii, and Bavaria.
-These cases of hypercalcemeia are usually caused by ingesting Trisetum flavescens before it has dried out.
+These cases of hypercalcaemeia are usually caused by ingesting Trisetum flavescens before it has dried out.
 Once Trisetum flavescens is dried out, the toxicity of it is diminished.
-Other plants causing hypercalcemia are Cestrum diurnum, Nierembergia veitchii, Solanum esuriale, Solanum torvum, and Solanum malacoxylon.
+Other plants causing hypercalcaemia are Cestrum diurnum, Nierembergia veitchii, Solanum esuriale, Solanum torvum, and Solanum malacoxylon.
 These plants contain calcitriol or similar substances that cause rises in calcium ion levels.
-Hypercalcemia is most common in grazing lands at altitudes above 1500 meters where growth of plants like Trisetum flavescens is favorable.
+Hypercalcaemia is most common in grazing lands at altitudes above 1500 meters where growth of plants like Trisetum flavescens is favourable.
 Even if small amounts are ingested over long periods of time, the prolonged high levels of calcium ions have large negative effects on the animals.
 The issues these animals experience are muscle weakness, and calcification of blood vessels, heart valves, liver, kidneys, and other soft tissues, which eventually can lead to death.